 This removes the friction of calling during office hours and eliminates the delay between a patient's intention to book and the actual booking being made.

-For a broader comparison of scheduling tools available to UK practices, see our overview of top 5 healthcare scheduling software systems with free trials.
+For a broader comparison of scheduling tools available to practices, see our overview of top 5 healthcare scheduling software systems with free trials.

 The combination of convenience and active choice has a measurable effect on patient retention and reduces the proportion of disengaged patients in a practice's diary.
 For practices looking at how to reduce no-shows with online booking, self-scheduling is the logical starting point.